 Address: P.za San Marco, 328, 30100 Venezia VE, Italy

-This iconic landmark was formerly the religious center of Venice and remains an important religious site to this day.
-For those looking for a deeper understanding of Venetian history and the backstory of this important religious site, a visit to the on-site museum is also highly recommended.
+This iconic landmark was formerly Venice’s religious center and remained an important sacred site.
+For those looking for a deeper understanding of Venetian history and the backstory of this significant holy site, exploring the on-site museum is also highly recommended.

-A trip to St Mark’s Basilica is not complete without exploring the interior of the church itself.
-The sheer size of the building is awe-inspiring, with soaring ceilings, intricate artwork, and beautiful stained glass windows that illuminate the space.
+A trip to St Mark’s Basilica is incomplete without exploring the church’s interior.
+The sheer size of the building is stunning, with soaring ceilings, intricate artwork, and beautiful stained glass windows illuminating the space.

-One of the more notable aspects of St Mark’s Basilica is its beautiful domed roof, which features intricate mosaics in a wide range of vibrant colors.
-These elaborate mosaics can be admired from the ground level as well as from above, thanks to sweeping views from the bell towers located at each side.
+One of the more notable aspects of St Mark’s Basilica is its beautiful domed roof, which features intricate mosaics in a wide range of lively colors.
+Thanks to sweeping views from the bell towers on each side, these elaborate mosaics can be admired from the ground level and above.

 6. Doge’s Palace